Each Rung in the Sales Process

 As we walked back to the waiting area, the conversation turned to sales.
-He told me he had three sales people: one who had been with him for 8 years, the other two he described as part of the “sales revolving door.”
-When I asked what he meant, he told me that besides his one successful guy.
-He couldn’t keep salespeople.
+He told me he had three salespeople: one who had been with him for 8 years, the other two he described as part of the “sales revolving door.”
+When I asked what he meant, he told me that besides one successful guy, he couldn’t keep salespeople.
 He estimated he had run through at least two-dozen salespeople in the last 8 years.
 Being curious, I asked about turnover in his shop.
 He told me he hadn’t lost a person in over 3 years.
 Hmmm.

-So, I’m talking with this successful business owner where employee turnover in his shop was dramatically lower than his in sales department.
+So, I’m talking with this successful business owner where employee turnover in his shop was dramatically lower than his in the sales department.
 The obvious question was, “why?”
-His response, “Good sales people are impossible to find.
+His response, “Good salespeople are impossible to find.
 The people I find simply can’t produce.”

 My response?
 “It may not be a people problem.
-I’m curious, what PROCESS do your sales people use to sell?”
-After a few seconds of blank staring he responded, “I have no earthly idea.”
+I’m curious, what SALES PROCESS do your salespeople use to sell?”
+After a few seconds of blank staring, he responded, “I have no earthly idea.”

-Here we have a business owner obsessed with process when it came to his production facility.
+Here we have a business owner obsessed with the process when it came to his production facility.
 However, when it comes to selling, nothing.
 He left it up to his reps to determine how they sold.
-It was completely random.
+In fact, it was completely random.
 The excellent results for his production facility were by design.
-The failure of his sales organization was a lack of an established sales process.
+Furthermore, the failure of his sales organization was a lack of an established sales process.

 Business owners like the one referenced in this blog have to change the way they view selling.
-Just like any other part of their business, the process for selling has to be clearly defined.
-The same obsessive approach to process applied to production, accounting, or inventory control has to be applied to the sales organization.
+Moreover, just like any other part of their business, the process for selling has to be clearly defined.
+The same obsessive approach to the process applied to production, accounting, or inventory control has to be applied to the sales organization.

 In conclusion, if they don’t, they’ll continue to live with low sales production and high turnover.